TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-- 3.- Extract compressed content:
+- 3.- Extract the contents of the archive:

 <br />